 Homeowners in Pennsylvania must pay property tax each year to the local taxing authorities.
-The date when payment is due varies, depending on the county where you live.
+The date when payment is due varies depending on the county where you live.
 And some counties allow you to make installment payments.

-The process starts when a local public official – the county tax assessor – determines your home’s taxable value.
+The property tax assessment process begins when a local public official, known as the county tax assessor, determines your home’s taxable value.
 In Pennsylvania, the taxable value of a home is a percentage of its “actual value”—basically, what the home would sell for on the open market.

 Imagine that the taxable value of your home is $300,000 and the tax rate is $10 for every $1,000 of taxable value.
 Your property tax for the year will be $3,000 (300 x $10 = $3,000).

-When it comes to the taxable-value factor.
-Here, you have more leverage.
-If the taxable value assigned to your home is too high, you may be able to get it reduced – and save a bundle in property tax.
-A $500 reduction in your annual tax bill would add up to $5,000 in savings over a ten-year period.
-Not bad!
+When it comes to the taxable-value factor, however, you have more leverage.
+If the taxable value assigned to your home is too high, you might be able to get it reduced.
+A $500 reduction in your annual tax bill, for example, would add up to $5,000 in savings over a ten-year period.

 Review the tax record for errors.
 Among other things, check the following:

 But even if the tax record is accurate, you may disagree with the tax assessor’s conclusion regarding the market value of your home.
-In that case, you’ll need to do more.
+In that case, you will need to do more.

 Try to avoid transactions in which the buyer has purchased a home from a relative, or at a foreclosure or property tax sale.
 The sales prices in such transactions may be artificially low and won’t be convincing evidence of true market value.

-If the stakes are high, you can hire a real estate appraiser to gather the information and provide a written report, though this will be more expensive.
+If the stakes are high, you can hire a real estate appraiser to visit the house and provide a written report, though this will be more expensive.
 A local lender or real estate broker may be able to recommend a qualified appraiser.
-If not, check out the Appraisal Institute website (here you can search for a professional assessor by zip code).
+If not, visit the Appraisal Institute website, an organization that allows you to search for a professional assessor by zip code.